How to Plant Bulbs in the Fall for a Stunning Spring Garden

-- You can plant early-blooming bulbs under deciduous trees because they’ll get plenty of sun before the tree leafs out.
+- You can plant early-blooming bulbs under deciduous trees because they’ll get plenty of sun before the trees leaf out.

 One option is to choose a single color.
-The effect is simple and always has a big impact.
+The effect is easy to create and always has a big impact.

 You can also design your bulb plantings around a pair of colors.
 For example,